Stories of the Canopy Tower

 “I don’t have the slightest idea what colors you should use to paint the tower,” she told me sweetly after I had finished explaining in detail the predicament I faced and the different people I had consulted.
 “However,” she continued, “I suggest you call Ruth, she can help you.”
 Ruth was Ruth Millergard, a Canadian interior designer based in New York City who had designed all three of Denise’s jewelry shops.

 “Well,” Denise said, “you asked my opinion, I believe Ruth can help you.
-Please giver her a try.”
+Please give her a try.”

 The next day I called Ruth and sent her a round trip ticket to Panama City’s Tocumen International Airport.